-The Savior or Hero is the “shining star” in the addictive family system.
-They look good, achieve well and never let the family down.
+The Savior or Hero is the shining star of the addicted family system.
+They look good, achieve well, and never let the family down.
 They compensate for the shame the family feels around the addict by being the family superstar.
-They may cover for the individual, attempting to make the individual with the substance use disorder look pleasing to everyone.
-They may be in denial, overlooking major problems needing professional interference.
-They are also compensating for feeling empty and helpless themselves due to the dysfunctional family dynamics.
+They may cover for the individual with an SUD, attempting to make the individual look pleasing to everyone.
+They may be in denial, overlooking major problems that require professional intervention.
+They are also compensating for feeling empty and helpless themselves due to the dysfunctional family dynamic.